p4lang/p4c/backends/ebpf/psa/README.md

 `psabpf-ctl` accepts PIR and CIR values in bytes/s units or packets/s.
 PBS and CBS in bytes or packets.

+#### Direct Meter
+[Direct Meter](https://p4.org/p4-spec/docs/PSA.html#sec-direct-meters) is always associated with the table entry that matched.
+The Direct Meter state is stored within the table entry value.
+For now we don't support Direct Meters in `psabpf-ctl` tool, but we will add it soon.

 # Getting started